404src/exocore/_articles/ccna-summary.md

 ## 2.9 Interpret the wireless LAN GUI configuration for client connectivity, such as WLAN creation, security settings, QoS profiles, and advanced settings

 ## 3.0 IP Connectivity
+Routers can use dynamic routing protocols to advertise information about the routes they know to other routers.
+They form 'adjacencies' / 'neighbor relationships' / 'neighborships' with adjacent routers to exchange this information.
+If multiple routes to a destination are learned, the router determines which route is superior and adds it to the routing table.
+It uses the 'metric' of the route to decide which is superior (lower metric = superior).
+Dynamic routing protocols can be divided into two main categories:
+    IGP (Interior Gateway Protocol)
+        - used to share routes wihin a single autonomous system (AS), which is a single organization (ie. a company)
+        - ex.
+RIP (Routing Information Protocol), EIGRP (Enhanced Interior Gateway Routing Protocol) using a Distance Vector algo
+        - ex.
+OSPF (Open Shortest Path First) and IS-IS (Intermediate System to Intermediate System) (IS-IS) using a Link State algo
+    EGP (Exterior Gateway Protocol)
+        - used to share routes between different autonomous systems
+        - ex.
+BGP (Border Gateway Protocol) using a Path Vector algo

 ## 3.1 Interpret the components of routing table